 AMETI (Auckland Manukau Eastern Transport Initiative) Eastern Busway will create a dedicated, congestion-free busway between Panmure, Pakuranga, and Botany town centres.

 The busway is supported by new cycling and walking connections, urban design improvements, safety and signal improvements at key intersections, and more.
-We are delivering the project in 4 stages.
+Stage 1 of the busway (Panmure to Pakuranga) is scheduled to start construction in early 2019 with Stages 2, 3 and 4 to follow immediately thereafter.

-Stage 3 - Pakuranga to Botany: Consultation and consenting.
+Stage 2 & 3 - Pakuranga to Botany, (including the Reeves Road Flyover): Consultation and consenting.

 Stage 4 - Botany Station: Analysis and strategy.